-- Partners must also cooperate in the staffing and/or financing of the project.
-When filling in the application form, projects are asked to explain how staff will work together on delivering the project. - The need for transnational cooperation needs to be reflected in the way that project activities are planned and implemented.
-It is not enough for each partner to act independently and then exchange results.
-Partners must help each other to design, implement and communicate new solutions. - It is also important to involve the 'right' partners, meaning those with the required expertise and contacts in each country.
-The partnership will be assessed on whether it has the right skills and knowledge in place as well as the capacity and ability to create impact in each participating country. - The partnership also needs to be viable, which means that all partners should have a clear role in the project, be committed for the entire lifetime of the project, and be prepared to support activities (especially those related to capitalizing on results and outcomes) after the lifetime of the project.
+The partnership also needs to be viable, which means that all partners should have a clear role in the project, be committed for the entire lifetime of the project, and be prepared to support activities (especially those related to capitalizing on results and outcomes) after the lifetime of the project.
 It is also important to demonstrate the involvement and support of the main users of project results.
-For example, a project aiming to develop new ways of encouraging SME innovation must involve effective feedback from SMEs if the results are to be credible.
-What is the role The lead partner leads the project, ensures that all partners deliver what of the lead has been promised and is the contact point between the project and programme management.
-Every project must have a lead partner agreed partner? by the partnership.
-In particular, the lead partner will: • Prepare and submit the application (in cooperation with the rest of the partnership); Prepare and submit all progress reports and requests for 0 payment based on inputs from the other partners; Ensure that information from or to the programme is communicated on time and in full; Receive all payments from the programme and distribute the amounts owed to all partners.
-Draw up a Partnership Agreement regulating the cooperation 0 within the partnership.
-It is important that the Partnership Agreement clarifies how common costs for e.g. administrating the project partnership (the lead partner role) is covered.
+For example, a project to develop new ways of encouraging SME innovation must involve effective feedback from SMEs if the results are to be credible.
+What is the role of the lead partner? • The lead partner leads the project, ensures that all partners deliver what has been promised and is the contact point between the project and programme management.
+Every project must have a lead partner agreed by the partnership.
+In particular, the lead partner will: Prepare and submit the application (in cooperation with the rest of the partnership); Prepare and submit all progress reports and requests for payment based on inputs from the other partners; Ensure that information from or to the programme is communicated on time and in full; • Receive all payments from the programme and distribute the amounts owed to all partners.
+Draw up a partnership agreement regulating the cooperation within the partnership.
+It is important that the partnership agreement clarifies how common costs for e.g. administrating the project partnership (the lead partner role) is covered.
 It must also regulate what happens if one or more partners do not fulfil their obligations within the partnership.
-The Partnership Agreement must be signed by all partners.
-Fact Sheet 14 provides more detail on the lead partner role and explains the different roles and responsibilities within partnerships.
-Help for small It can be a lot of work to understand all of the programme rules, forms organisations and procedures - especially for small organizations with limited resources or organisations with only a small role in the project.
-Such organisations fulfil an important but limited role in the partnership but may feel that the budgets available are not worth the administrative as 'sub-partners'.
+The partnership agreement must be signed by all partners. • Fact Sheet 14 provides more detail on the lead partner role and explains the different roles and responsibilities within partnerships.
+Help for small organizations • It can be a lot of work to understand all of the programme rules, forms and procedures - especially for small organizations with limited resources or organisations with only a small role in the project.
+Such organisations fulfil an important but limited role in the partnership but may feel that the budgets available are not worth the administrative effort of future participation.
+These partners may, therefore, participate as 'sub-partners'.